Scholarships & Awards

 Individual scholarships provide up to $1,500 toward educational expenses at a college or university to Alaska residents who are high school seniors or currently enrolled as undergraduate college students.

-NSAA has awarded college scholarships to Anchorage area high school seniors and college students for over 26 years.
+NSAA has awarded college scholarships to Anchorage area high school seniors and college students for more than 26 years.

 Questions or comments about the NSAA Scholarships Program?